A.L.M.T. Corp.

 Large electric resistance

-Molybdenum has relatively large electric resistance.
-We offer it as a heater for high-temperature furnaces and electrodes for lighting.
+Molybdenum has relatively high electric resistance.
+We offer it as a heater for high-temperature furnaces and as electrodes for lighting.

 3Easy workability